vykuang/toronto-service-calls-2023/docs/potholes.md

 - `sudo journalctl -u google-startup-scripts.service` to view log output of startup script
 - if I source `/etc/environment`, it's as if I sourced a `.env`; without `export` it doesn't turn become environment, not without a re-login via something called `pam`

+### Firewall rules

+- Need to add a rule to `server` instance to allow 0.0.0.0/0 on port 4200 for TCP/UDP ingress
+- `gcloud compute firewall-rules list` lists all rules
+- firewall *policy* refers to a folder/org-wide policy, which freetier accounts do not have access to

+Use `resource "google_compute_firewall"`

+- name: for this particular rule
+- network: `default` will apply to the existing default network

 ## Transform

 - parquet files loaded from GCS do not need schema specification, even though docs may suggest otherwise